 How to Make a Trivia Quiz that Delivers Great Results

-In this tutorial, we'll explain how to make a Trivia quiz in 4 short steps with our Trivia Maker.
+In this tutorial, we'll explain how to make a Trivia quiz in 4 short steps.
 We will show some live examples, and offer trivia quiz creation best practices.

 What is a Trivia Quiz